rhempel/devcontainers/README.md

 ## Introduction

-This repository holds two kinds of artifacts.

-- Docker/Podman base image build scripts
-- Docker/Podman devcontainer build scripts
+This repository holds Docker/Podman container base image build scripts that let you to build general purpose development environments that can be quickly extended as needed for specific use cases.

 Both [Docker][Docker] and [Podman][Podman] container environments are supported under Windows, Linux, and MacOS with the same scripts so it really doesn't matter which environment you choose.

-Podman can read Docker files, and other tools like VSCode already know how to use Docker files, so we maintain the convention of using `docker` in those filenames, even when we are building images and containers using Podman.
+Podman can read Docker files, and tools like VSCode already know how to use Docker files, so we maintain the convention of using `docker` in those filenames, even when we are building images and containers using Podman.